nintervik/2D-Particle-System/docs/readme.md

 Another important thing that I want to remark is that the way I'm going to explain how to implement the system is not unique and probably not the best.
 There are a lot of ways to do it and professional people that knows a lot more that I do.
 If you want to learn more about this topic I encourage you to check the references that helped me doing this.

-Well, without further delay let's get into playing with this particles!
+Well, without further delay let's get into playing with these particles!